Dominion Energy unveils job-killing, rate-hiking solar fees

 The Dominion proposal would add roughly $650 in new mandatory annual fees to the bill of a typical solar customer.
 The newly proposed “subscription fee” is effectively a new solar tax that is on top of Dominion’s move to more than double the existing customer charge for solar-panel owners.

 In addition, Dominion is proposing a drastic cut to the bill credits offered to solar owners for the excess electricity they put back on the grid, which Dominion then sells to others for a profit.
 Under current rates, rooftop solar customers receive a dollar-for-dollar credit, but Dominion’s new proposal would slash that.

-“We expected Dominion to release a terrible plan, but this is so much worse than we imagined,” says Attorney Kate Lee Mixson.
+“We expected Dominion to release a terrible plan, but this is so much worse than we imagined,” said Kate Lee Mixson, an attorney with the Southern Environmental Law Center.
 “Its effect will be to keep customers tethered to Dominion’s rising rates and to take away an affordable option for customers to better control their power bills and their family budgets.”

 Dominion is also appearing to thumb its nose at the Energy Freedom Act, a landmark piece of legislation crafted by South Carolina lawmakers to provide beleaguered customers with cost-saving options.

 The Energy Freedom Act largely was borne from the multi-billion-dollar failure of the VC Summer power station, a nuclear-power project that soaked customers with higher power bills to pay for a facility that was poorly conceived and managed, went way over budget and fell hopelessly behind schedule, and was ultimately abandoned.
 Several key leaders of that project are being prosecuted for fraud.